aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/pdf417-family/_index.md

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/pdf417) and [Generate](https://products.aspose.app/barcode/generate/pdf417) PDF417 barcodes online.
 You can test the quality of ***Aspose.BarCode*** functionality and view results.{{% /alert %}}

 PDF417 (Portable Data File 417) is a family of 2D stacked barcode types introduced to store large amounts of data in relatively small barcodes.
 Here, "417" denotes the approach used to encode a single digit: 4 bars and 4 spaces constituting a 17-module pattern.
-This barcode type can be used to encode both streams of bytes and Unicode symbols.
-PDF417 enables the extended format of metadata that allows splitting one portion of data into several barcode labels and then include them in a printed document to re-assemble later.
+This symbology can be used to encode both streams of bytes and Unicode symbols.
+PDF417 enables the extended format of metadata that allows splitting one portion of data into several labels and then include them in a printed document to re-assemble later.
 PDF417 supports laser scanning for high-quality documentation.
 The PDF417 specification is summarized in the [ISO/IEC 15438](https://www.iso.org/standard/43816.html) document.

 ## **Overview**
 Basic PDF417 is a high-density variable-length barcode type supporting error correction.
 It allows encoding textual data, numerical digits, files, and streams of bytes.
 PDF417 suggests stacking many linear rows together thus increasing the amount of information that can be encoded compared to linear symbologies.
 PDF417 barcodes can be read by linear scanners, raster laser scanners, or special imaging devices.
 The shape of PDF417 barcode labels is rectangular.
 The size of a symbol can be customized according to specific business needs.
 It is important to maintain appropriate printing accuracy and suitable printer resolution to create high-quality barcode images.